Earl Sterndale village is served by the Mobile Library on route N, which makes a stop by the church every fourth Wednesday in the afternoon.

 - The Anglican parish register dates from 1765.

-- We have a pop-up window of Parish Register burials in a text file for your review.
-Your additions are welcomed.
+- Mike SPENCER has contributed an extract of Parish Register burials for your review.
+Your additions and corrections are welcomed.

 - Rosemary LOCKIE provides a transcription of the Earl Sterndale stone memorials from St Michael & All Angels Churchyard.